vitallcore/vitallcore/README.md

 Python Back-end Developer
 -------------------------

 I studied at Omsk Pedagogical University in the faculty of foreign languages ​​in 2010. for more than 10 years i have worked in various fields, but the interest in development has always been there to one degree or another.
 Finally i decided to connect my life and work with development fully.
 Quite recently, I decided to change my career path.
-Currently, I am at the final stage of the Python Developer program at Hexlet Online School.
+Currently I  finished the Python Developer program at Hexlet Online School.
 I sincerely enjoy the learning process, and I want to reach my full potential in the IT field.

 * 🌍  I'm based in Omsk
 * ✉️  You can contact me at [vitaslipknot@gmail.com](mailto:vitaslipknot@gmail.com)